boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 #### Text Width

-This option allows you to set the maximum width for the Legend Items and it is applicable only if text-overflow is set as Trim or Wrap.
+This option allows you to set the maximum width for the Legend Items, and it is applicable only if text-overflow is set as Trim or Wrap.

 ![Legend Text Width Option in chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legend-text-overflow-width-option.png)

 ![Legend Text Width in chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legend-text-overflow-width.png)

-If you uncheck the `Show Legend` property in the property panel, the dependent properties, which are **Legend color**, **Legend position**, **customization button** and **Legend title** are also hidden.
+If you uncheck the `Show Legend` property in the property panel, the dependent properties, which are **Legend color**, **Legend position**, **customization button** and **Legend title**, are also hidden.

-> **NOTE:** For single series, Legend wont be visible.
+> **NOTE:** For a single series, the Legend will not be visible.
 ### Link

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/linking.png)

-You can enable linking and configure to navigate to a general URL with or without parameters.
-For more details, refer to the[Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+You can enable linking and configure it to navigate to a general URL, with or without parameters.
+For more details, refer to the [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/) section.

 ### Axis Settings

 ![Axis Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/axis-settings.png)

-This section allows you to customize the axis settings in chart.
+This section allows you to customize the axis settings in the chart.

 ### Title color

-This allows you to customize the axis title color.
+This allows you to customize the color of the axis title.

 ![Title color](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/title-color.png)

 ### Label color

-This allows you to customize the axis label color.
+This feature enables you to customize the color of the axis label.

 ![Label color](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/label-color.png)

 ### Show Category Axis

-This allows you to enable the visibility of `Category Axis.`
+This allows you to enable the visibility of the `Category Axis`.

 ![Show Category Axis](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-category-axis.png)

-If you disable the `Show Category Axis` option, dependencies properties, which are **Show axis title**, **Axis title text**, **Trim overflow mode**, **Trim axis labels**, **Label Rotation** and **Auto Interval** option will be hidden.
+If you disable the `Show Category Axis` option, dependencies properties, which are **Show axis title**, **Axis title text**, **Trim overflow mode**, **Trim axis labels**, **Label Rotation** and **Auto Interval**, option will be hidden.

 ![Show Category Axis](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-axis.png)

 ### Show Category Axis Title

-This allows you to enable the visibility of `Category Axis` title.
+This allows you to enable the visibility of the `Category Axis` title.

 ![Show Category Axis Title](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart-categoryaxistitle.png)

 ### Category Axis Title

-This allows you to edit the `Category Axis` title for chart.
-It will reflect in x-axis name of chart.
+This feature allows you to edit the title of the `Category Axis` for the chart.
+The edited title will be reflected as the name of the x-axis on the chart.

 ![Category Axis Title](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart-editcategoryaxistitle.png)